Wedding of Frederick V of the Palatinate and Princess Elizabeth: Fireworks and sea-battles

 The fireworks on Thursday 11 February were the work of John Nodes, Thomas Butler, William Betts, and William Fishenden, royal gunners.
 The theme was loosely based on the allegory in the first book of Edmund Spenser's The Faerie Queen, a work of 1590 celebrating the reign of Elizabeth I. The costs were administered by Roger Dalison, Lieutenant of the Royal Ordnance.
 The displays were mostly built on barges on the Thames, with a "fort and haven of Algiers" on land for the sea-battle, all intended to be visible from Whitehall Palace.
 There was a long gallery at Whitehall known as the river gallery, leading to Princess Mary's Lodging, with several large windows on to the river.
 There had been a comparable spectacle on the Thames in May 1610, London's Love to Prince Henry.

 The poet John Taylor, known as the Water Poet, published an account of the "Fire and Water Triumphs" on Saturday, as Heaven's Blessing and Earth's Joy.
-His publication includes lists of fireworks attributed to the each of the royal gunners.
+His publication includes lists of fireworks attributed to each of the royal gunners.
 The fireworks illustrated a theme or device, involving Lady Lucida, Queen of the Amazons, who spurned the love of the magician Mango, a "Tartarian".
 Mango had captured Lucida and her Amazons and imprisoned them in a pavilion, watched over by a dragon.
 Saint George, after feasting with Lucida, was ready to effect her rescue.
 The fireworks began, with fiery balls shooting into the air around the pavilion.
 A deer hunt with dogs appeared around the pavilion, and then "artificial men" spitting flame.
 As the whole pavilion went up in flames, Saint George rode over a bridge to the dragon's tower, the enchanted "Tower of Brumond".
 The next part of the action was devised by Thomas Butler.
 Saint George killed the dragon on the bridge, only to awaken a sleeping giant.
 The giant was vanquished and told Saint George that a drink from a sacred fountain was the only way to conquer Mango.
 The magician travelled to the castle using an invisible flying devil, and rockets started firing from the castle.
 Saint George captured Mango and his conjuring sceptre (wand) and tied him to a pillar.

 Then followed a further firework display, credited to John Tindall, of an assault by three ships on the Castle of Envy on an island in the Sea of Disquiet.
 The castle was said to be built on a mount of adders, snakes, toads, serpents, and scorpions, all emitting fire.
-This description may have brought to mind a garden feature of Somerset House designed for Anne of Denmark by Salomon de Caus, a Mount Parnassus carved with mussels and snails.
+This description may have brought to mind a garden feature of Somerset House designed for Queen Anne by Salomon de Caus, a Mount Parnassus carved with mussels and snails.
 This performance was not a complete success, John Chamberlain wrote, "the fireworks were reasonably well performed, all save the last castle of fire, which bred most expectation, and had most devices, but when it came to execution had worst success".